okfn/sprints.okfnlabs.org/index.md

 <img src="/img/tent.png" class="logo main-logo">

-<p class="teaser">One promise of open data is that it will help us to find new ways to look at the world we live in, to highlight and explain policy options.
+<p class="teaser">One promise of open data is that it will help us to find new ways to understand and respond to the world we live in.
 This is a big promise, but we want to find modest and meaningful ways to make good on it.</p>
 <p class="teaser">We’ve decided to start a series of week-long sprints, convening small teams of domain experts, data wranglers and developers to create useful data-driven applications that help to answer questions and unpack issues in a variety of different areas.</p>

 <h2>Planned Sprints</h2>